Top Menu

 courtyard - Samantha Garay

-The Declaration of the Rights of a Man is also imprinted here on this wall in the courtyard.
+The Declaration of the Rights of Man is also imprinted here on this wall in the courtyard.

 Declaracion de los Derechos del Hombre

-Continuing to the back of the house we passed by this room/gallery.
+Continuing to the back of the house, we passed by this room/gallery.

 gallery